jonaro00/AutoTrader/README.md

 where *n_trades* is the number of trades to perform (default is 100).

 The script checks for devices and loads config files.
-Then, after a confirmation from the user, it turns on the Pointer location tool (to visualize the automated taps), and executes *n_trades* trading sequences.
+Then, after a confirmation from the user, it turns on the *Pointer location* tool (to visualize the automated taps), and executes *n_trades* trading sequences.

 To cancel the trading process, press Ctrl+C.

-When finished or cancelled, the Pointer location tool is turned off.
-If this fails, it can be turned off in Developer options.
+When the script is finished or cancelled, the *Pointer location* tool is turned off.
+If this fails, it can be turned off in **Settings > Developer options > Pointer location**.